 This is our first example of Error Prevention.
 Next we shall meet a somewhat different example.

-Our value of the hours worked is not constand but changes week by week.
+Our value of the hours worked is not constant but changes week by week.
 Thus we can't hard code it into the program as we did the names and hourly rates.
 Instead it has to be entered manually.

 Manual data entry is a major source of incorrect data and therefore of errors.
 We shall now look at how we can prevent those type of errors from occurring.